Skip to content

 Slack remains the standard for real-time team communication.
 Workvivo excels at company-wide employee engagement and internal social.
 ContactMonkey adds analytics to email newsletters for Outlook environments.
 For deskless workers, platforms like Beekeeper or Staffbase specialize in mobile-first frontline communication.

 Internal communications is more than Slack channels.
 It encompasses company-wide announcements, employee newsletters, all-hands content, and reaching frontline workers who don't sit at computers.
 Different tools serve different needs: real-time chat, async announcements, employee engagement platforms, and newsletter tools.
-Here's how to think about the landscape.
+Here's how to think about the space.

 What is Internal Communications Software?